deatwisedog/ignite-lx/README.md

 	Ignite-LX is just simple to run.
 For the end user finally only the run of one script is required.
 This script is called "make_recovery.sh" and is located in the "bin" directory of ignite-lx folder.
+	You can run "/opt/ignite-lx/./make-recovery -h" for getting all avaliable options.
 	Additional there are some autarky work/help scripts, located in directory bin/common.

 	Overview os scripts relevant files: